-The farmhouse at Bennett’s Farm on Fox Creek Road was built in 1680 by Henry Bennett, who was born in England but was one of the early settlers of Ipswich.
+The farmhouse at Bennett’s Farm on Fox Creek Road (aka Labor in Vain Farm House) was built in 1680 by Henry Bennett, who was born in England but was one of the early settlers of Ipswich.
 He bought land for the 200-acre farm in 1654 from Jonathan Wade and became known as “Farmer Bennett”.
 He farmed here for 40 years, and sold the farm to John Wainwright in 1698.
 He died in 1707.
 Bennett also owned land on Hog Island, Castle Neck and Plum Island.

 A suit was brought against Bennett in 1684 by Daniel Epps who owned the area around Castle Hill, for enticing away and harboring his Indian boy, Lyonel.
 This was the sad situation of the last original Indian family known to have lived in Ipswich, as recorded in “Salem: Place, Myth and Memory”: